matiastamsi/tiralabra/documentation/implementation_document.md

 ### Recursion

 The recursion creates on each call as many new permutations as there is different letters in the cipher and this continues as long as all letters in alphabets are gone through.

-So, O(26*n*m)
+    crack(lettersArray)
+    newLettersArray = lettersArray.length ^ 2
+    for letters in lettersArray
+        for i = 0 in 25
+            ...
+            replaceLettersInCipher(letters) // O(n)
+            ...
+    crack(newLettersArray)